nus-cs2103-AY2223S2/tp/docs/team/lava-iris.md

 * **Documentation**:
   * User Guide:
+    * added relevant user stories to user guide regarding social media and open and chat commands and optional fields
+  * Developer Guide:
+    * added implementation of Search command
     * added user stories related to social media and open and chat commands
-    * added use cases for Adding a contact and Searching for a contact
+    * added use cases for adding a contact and searching for a contact
-  * Developer Guide:
-    * Added implementation of Search command

 * **Community**:
   * PRs reviewed: As of 10th April, I have reviewed 24 PRs.
 Refer to [this](https://github.com/AY2223S2-CS2103T-W15-1/tp/pulls?q=is%3Apr+is%3Aclosed+reviewed-by%3A%40me) for most recent statistics.